milesroberts-123/tajimasDacrossSpecies/README.md

 * perform steps that are often omitted from online tutorials (such as building indices of reference genomes for BWA, GATK, and Picard)

+* output metrics for called variants before filtering (useful for determining if filters were appropriate)

 This workflow will **not** work if:

 * Some replicates of a given sample are single-end, but others are paired-end.
 To resolve this, either throw out read two of the paired-end replicates (treating them as single end) or throw out the single-end reads (leaving only paired-end).